infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 * Two special methods: `@RenderBody()` and `@RenderSection()` - allows normal views to plug in their content to specific locations in the layout.
 * `_Layout.cshtml` - conventionally starts with an underscore to denote not a primary content view
-* `_ViewStart.cshtml` - sets a layout property - convention with the razor view engine - if you have this file, it will be execute before the view is rendered.
+* `_ViewStart.cshtml` - sets which layout to use via a `Layout` property - convention with the razor view engine - if you have this file, it will be executed before the view is rendered.
 Can have multiple `_ViewStart.cshtml` files which work in a hierarchy e.g. one in the root of the Views folder, then one inside a subfolder for to be used for a subset of Views
-* `Layout = null` if you don't want to use a layout view
+* Set `Layout = null` in your `_ViewStart.cshtml` if you don't want to use a layout view
 * `@RenderSection("featured", required: false)` can be included in a layout view and then specified within regular views using `@section featured{ .... }`

 ### HTML Helpers